dayaki/burjx/README.md

 ## About

-This project is a take-home assignment for a software engineering role at BurjX.
+This project is a take-home assignment for a software engineering role at **BurjX**.
 It is a cryptocurrency market overview app built with Expo (React Native), with a focus on modern design, performance, and user experience.

 The app allows users to: